 Apply the Polyurethane to the Prepared Floor

-You are now ready to begin, you will need to use a paint stick to stir the polyurethane.
+When you are ready to begin, you will need to use a paint stick to stir the polyurethane.
 If you want to avoid air bubbles, be sure to never shake a can of polyurethane.

 Load up your applicator or brush with polyurethane and be sure to tap off any extra.
-Select a corner and start working roughly a foot out, be sure to apply in the direction that the grain runs.
-To ensure you achieve an even coat apply long, overlapping strokes.
+Select a corner and start working from roughly a foot out, and be sure to apply in the direction that the grain runs.
+To ensure you achieve an even coat, apply long, overlapping strokes.

 Keep an eye out for drippings and be sure to correct these before they dry.
-Once you have completed applying the initial coat, allow yourself a few minutes, during this time double-check, there are no places you may have missed or any other blemishes which need to be corrected. you will then be able to apply the polyurethane to the corners, be sure to work it so that is blends into the boards sufficiently.
+Once you have completed applying the initial coat, allow yourself a few minutes to double-check that there are no places you may have missed or any other blemishes which need to be corrected.
+You will then be able to apply the polyurethane to the corners, where you must be sure to work it so that it blends into the boards sufficiently.

-If needed you can repeat the process, ensure that the floor is completely dry between each coat.
-The majority of floors will require 2 to 3 coats, but once again it is always best to consult the manufactures instructions for the specific brand you have chosen to use.
+If needed you can repeat the process, although you must ensure that the floor is completely dry between each coat.
+The majority of floors will require two to three coats, but once again it is always best to consult the manufacture’s instructions for the specific brand you have chosen to use.

 Remember that while it isn’t difficult to use polyurethane to finish your floors it is a lot of hard work.
 You will need to use your knowledge and ability to apply the coats and achieve the outcome you require.